OctopusDeploy/blog/blog/2021-11/festive-tech-calendar/index.md

  - Community
  - Hackathon
 ---
-Octopus Deploy is excited to be part of this year’s [Festive Tech Calendar](https://festivetechcalendar.com), running a hackathon competition.
+Octopus Deploy is part of this year’s [Festive Tech Calendar](https://festivetechcalendar.com), running a hackathon competition.

 The aim of the hackathon is to deploy an Azure Web App using Octopus Deploy.